Omar Cojolum: Dinos de Saltillo

 Cojolum was signed by the Dinos de Saltillo ahead of the 2020 LFA season, though it was ultimately cancelled due to the COVID-19 pandemic in Mexico.

 In November 2022, Cojolum was re-signed by the Dinos ahead of the 2023 LFA season.

+Raptors de Naucalpan

+Cojolum played with the Raptors de Naucalpan in the 2026 LFA season.
+He announced his retirement following the team's loss in the semifinals that season, along with teammate Jovanni Carrillo.